8 children between the ages of 1 and 14 are dead after a mass shooting in Louisiana, police say

-SHREVEPORT, La. — A gunman in Louisiana killed eight children in domestic-related shootings at different homes early Sunday, police in Shreveport said.
+SHREVEPORT, La.
+(AP) — A gunman in Louisiana killed eight children in domestic violence shootings at two different homes early Sunday, police in Shreveport said.

+It was the nation’s deadliest mass shooting in more than two years.

+“This is an extensive scene unlike anything most of us have ever seen,” said Chris Bordelon, spokesperson for the Shreveport Police Department.

-The victims ranged in age from one to about 14 years old, said Shreveport police spokesperson Chris Bordelon.
-A total of 10 were people shot.
+The victims ranged in age from 1 to about 14 years old, Bordelon said, and some of the children were related to the suspect.
+A total of 10 people were shot.

 The gunman later died after a chase with officers who fired at the suspect, Bordelon said.
-The suspect stole a car while leaving the scene of the shootings and was followed by police, according to Bordelon.
+The suspect stole a car while leaving the scene of the shootings and was followed by police.

+Police did not release the name of the suspect but did say he was an adult male.

 At a news conference outside the residence where one of the shootings occurred, officials appeared stunned, requesting patience and prayers from the community as they sorted through multiple crime scenes.